JimBobSquarePants/UmbMapper/README.md

 - `CsvPropertyMapper` Allows mapping of comma separated string values to arrays of strings, integrals, and real types.
 Values are automatically clamped and rounded.
 - `UmbracoPickerPropertyMapper` Maps from all the Umbraco built-in legacy pickers.
 Not required for any of the pickers from v7.6+

-These mappers handle most use cases since they rely initially on Umbraco's `PropertyValueConverter` API.
+These mappers handle most use cases since they utilize Umbraco's `PropertyValueConverter` API.
 Additional mappers can be easily created though.
 Check the source for examples.

 Specialist mappers for Archetype and NuPickers are available also via installing the additional packages.